 Section 1.
 Findings.
-Because the City of San Mateo is a charter city and has not adopted the state procedures for the adoption of urgency ordinances, Government Code section 65858 is inapplicable.
-Nonetheless, the City Council finds, in accordance with both City Charter Section 2.15 and Government Code section 65858, that this Ordinance is necessary as an emergency measure to preserve the public health, safety, and welfare for the following reasons.
+The City Council finds, in accordance with City Charter Section 2.16, that this Ordinance is necessary as an emergency measure to preserve the public health, safety, and welfare for the following reasons.
 These findings are based on evidence presented at the public hearing and referenced in the Administrative Report and its exhibits accompanying this Ordinance.
 In addition, the Recitals set forth above are incorporated as findings.